Gyakkō: Background and release

 The smartphone game Fate/Grand Order (FGO), developed by Type-Moon, has achieved significant success with approximately 13 million downloads in Japan.
-Maaya Sakamoto’s involvement with the Fate/Grand Order franchise began in 2013, two years before the game’s 2015 launch, when she was commissioned by Type-Moon’s scenario writer Kinoko Nasu and illustrator Takashi Takeuchi to create the theme song “Shikisai” for the game’s first installment.
+Maaya Sakamoto's involvement with the Fate/Grand Order franchise began in 2013, two years before the game’s 2015 launch, when she was commissioned by Type-Moon’s scenario writer Kinoko Nasu and illustrator Takashi Takeuchi to create the theme song “Shikisai” for the game’s first installment.
 Sakamoto also voiced several characters in the game, including Jeanne d’Arc.
-“Shikisai”, the first song Sakamot contributed to the series, was released in 2015 as part of the double A-single along with "Shiawase ni Tsuite Watashi ga Shitteiru Itsutsu no Hōhō" and, according to Sakamoto, eventually became one of her signature songs, and an significant factor in attracting new fans to her music.
+“Shikisai”, the first song Sakamoto contributed to the series, was released in 2015 as part of the double A-single along with "Shiawase ni Tsuite Watashi ga Shitteiru Itsutsu no Hōhō" and, according to Sakamoto, eventually became one of her signature songs, and a significant factor in attracting new fans to her music.

 For "Gyakkō," Kinoko Nasu met with Sakamoto during the narrative peak of the first part of the Fate/Grand Order storyline, to discuss the second part’s themes, aiming to create a song that contrasted with “Shikisai” while avoiding spoilers.
 Sakamoto noted the challenge of writing lyrics for a story that followed the first part’s conclusion, ultimately crafting a song with a darker tone to reflect the second part’s narrative shift.
 In addition to the title track, Nasu and Takeuchi requested Maaya to provide an extra song for the Fate/Grand Order arcade game.
 Nasu provided a written brief outlining this concept, a departure from the oral and whiteboard-based discussions for prior songs.
 Sakamoto interpreted "Kūhaku" as revisiting the perspective of Mash, the game’s heroine.
 Sakamoto commented on the creative process: "a few players might listen closely to a theme song during arcade play, but FGO fans will likely reflect on the world through the song, so I didn’t want to betray their expectations."
 The song created was eventually titled "Kūhaku," maintaining the two-kanji convention of "Shikisai" and "Gyakkō," originated from Nasu’s casual mention of “overcoming a blank” during discussions, which Sakamoto adopted to shape the song’s theme of rewriting endings for those who have faced loss.
 "Kūhaku" was composed, arranged, and performed by La La Larks, the same group behind "Shikisai."

 "Gyakkō" was first revealed on commercials for the Fate/Grand Order game, and was premiered as the theme song for the second part of the Fate/Grand Order game, Cosmos in the Lostbelt, at the Fate Project New Year’s Eve TV Special 2017 (Fate Project 大晦日TVスペシャル2017).